2014 NFL Mock Draft 4.0

 61st Overall Pick – San Francisco 49ers

 The only weak spot on the 49ers defense is their cornerback group.
 That group has regressed over the last couple of seasons and they need to add some young talent to that pool.
-Getting Hampton gives them a small, physical cornerback that can make plays.
+Baptiste has great size and strength to be good in press coverage.

 62nd Overall Pick – New England Patriots

-Troy Niklaus – Tight End – Notre Dame
+Troy Niklas – Tight End – Notre Dame

 The Patriots have no good tight ends behind Gronkowski, and if he goes down, they’re in trouble.
 Niklaus is a big, pass catching tight end who has great potential in the NFL and can be a very good option for Brady.